MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/README.md

 * **Denoising**: The script uses DADA2 to remove noise and correct errors in paired-end sequence data, resulting in high-quality feature tables and representative sequences.
 * **Parallel Processing**: The script leverages all available cores to speed up the denoising process.
 * **Summary and Visualization**: After denoising, the script generates summaries and visualizations of the denoising statistics, feature table, and representative sequences, which can be reviewed using Qiime2 View (https://view.qiime2.org/).
+#### Further Actions
+The `--p-trim-left-f`, `--p-trim-left-r`, `--p-trunc-len-f`, and `--p-trunc-len-r` must be changd before the script is run.
+By importing the `demux-paired-end.qzv` file in the Qiime2 View a quality report will be generated.
+The report will give a per base level of quality information that be used to set which bases will be trimmed based of the previous commands.
+The `--p-trim-left-f` corresponds to the left side of the forward reads while the `--p-trim-left-r` corresponds to the left side of the reverse reads.
+#### Summary
+This step is essential for ensuring the accuracy and reliability of the downstream microbiome analyses by removing noise and correcting sequencing errors.